juicedata/juicefs-csi-driver/docs/en/guide/generic-applications.md

 Refer to below examples to deploy a stable, dedicated cache cluster within Kubernetes, on selected nodes.

-StatefulSet and DaemonSet are both provided, they don't come with any functionality differences, but note that when you adjust config and restart a StatefulSet, pods are restarted one by one in descending order.
+StatefulSet and DaemonSet are both provided, they don't come with any functionality differences, but note that when you adjust config and restart a StatefulSet, Pods are restarted one by one in descending order.
 While daemonset executes the restart according to its own `updateStrategy`.
 When faced with a large cluster, carefully configure this strategy to avoid service impact.

 Apart from that, there's no actual differences between the two.